BenjaminWills/programming-notes/AWS/databases/dynamo_db.md

 - You can use write around approach to bypass DAX e.g for writing lots of data - this causes a sync drift
 - For reads if DAX has the data (a cache hit) it is simply returned without going through DynamoDB and visa versa for a cache miss
 - Strongly consistent reads bypass DAX

+## Backups

+- Automatically:
+  - Encrypted
+  - Cataloged
+- Easily disvoverable
+- Highly scalable
+- Backup operations complete in seconds
+- Backups are consistent within seconds across thousands of partitions
+- No provisioned capacity consumption
+- Does not effect table performance or availability
+- Backups are preserved regardless of table deletion
+- Integrated with AWS backup service
+- Periodic backups can be schedulled using Lambda and cloudwatch triggers
+- Cannot overwrite an existing table during restore, restores only done to new tables
+- To retain original table name delete old table before running the restore
+- Use IAM policies for access

+### What gets restored

+- Table data
+- GSIs and LSIs (optional)
+- Encryption settitngs (you can change)
+- Provisioned RCU/WCU at timestamp that backup is created
+- Billing mode

+### What does not get restored

+- Autoscaling policies
+- IAM policies
+- CloudWatch metrics and alarms
+- Stream and TTL settings
+- Tags

 ## Best practices